JenPalacios/designPatterns/README.md

-A repository to study design patterns
+A repository to study design patterns.